 Above-the-fold social proof: earning trust in the first screen

-The first screen of your homepage or PDP is doing more work than any other.
-In a few seconds, before a single scroll, the shopper has decided roughly how much to trust you.
-If every piece of social proof you own sits below the fold, it is making its case after the jury has returned.
+The first screen of your homepage or PDP carries more weight than any other.
+Inside a few seconds, before a single scroll, the shopper has settled on roughly how much to trust you.
+If every piece of social proof you own sits below the fold, it is making its case after the jury has already come back.

 The verdict comes before the scroll

-Trust is formed fast and then defended.
-A shopper who decided in screen one that a store feels thin will read the rest of the page through that lens.
-Above-the-fold social proof is not about cramming the hero, it is about making sure the first impression includes a reason to trust, not just a reason to want.
+Trust forms fast and then gets defended.
+A shopper who decided in screen one that the store feels thin reads the rest of the page through that lens, looking for confirmation.
+Above-the-fold proof is not about cramming the hero.
+It is about making sure the first impression hands over a reason to trust, not just a reason to want.
+The same first-impression logic carries down the page into reducing cart abandonment with social proof, where a doubt left unanswered in screen one resurfaces at the basket.

 - A genuine aggregate rating and review count: small, factual, not shouted.